LukeShortCloud/rootpages/markdown/openstack.md

 1. "Project Navigator."
 OpenStack.
 Accessed January 15, 2017. https://www.openstack.org/software/project-navigator/

-# Installation
+# Automation

-It is possible to easily install OpenStack as an all-in-one (AIO) server or onto a full cluster of servers.
-Various tools exist for deploying and managing OpenStack.
+It is possible to easily install OpenStack as an all-in-one (AIO) server or onto a cluster of servers.
+Various tools exist for automating the deployment and management of OpenStack.

-## Installation - PackStack
+## Automation - PackStack

 Supported operating system: RHEL 7